Dow v. United States: Naturalization cases prior to Dow v. United States

 Several naturalization cases prior to Dow v.
-United States were decided based on what historian Ian Haney Lopez called the applicants' "racial prerequisites".
+United States were decided based on what historians called the applicants' "racial prerequisites".
 Within these cases, judicial opinion as to how to appropriately measure a petitioner's "whiteness" was split between justices using "common knowledge rationales, appeal[ing] to popular, widely held conceptions of races and racial divisions", and "scientific evidence" rationales, which "justified racial divisions by reference to the naturalistic studies of humankind".
 Both rationales were used to exclude applicants for naturalization in the case of In re Ah Yup (1878), as well as in the United States Supreme Court case Ozawa v.
 United States.